DanielMartensson/GoobySoft/README.md

 # GoobySoft

 This is a measuring and controlling software.
 The purpose of this software is to provide an open source measurement software and control software that is easy to maintain and easy to use.

-This software is a long time development project.
-Here I upload the communication protocols such as `Modbus`, `CANopen`, `SAE-J1939` etc. so they can be used to communicate with different industrial devices.

-The project is written in C++20 and it's using `ImGui` as graphics library.
+The unique thing with this project is that this project is written so anybody can implement their own `device`.

+# Features

+* CAN-bus/Modbus RTU/Modbus TCP/USB support
+* Measure digital/analog inputs
+* Control output actuators
+* Easy to add own `device` by using `callback` functions
+* Database connection
+* Real time data acquisition
+* Multifunctional plots

 # Supported devices